bhavikparmar5402/WareHouse/README.md

    Vite serves the client at `http://localhost:5173` and proxies `/api` calls to the Express server.

+   > NOTE: When testing from phones or other machines on your network, make sure your OS firewall allows inbound traffic on the API port (default `5000`) and Vite port (`5173`).

 ## Environment Variables

 | File          | Variable       | Description                                |